 Volunteer with the Maine Chapter

-There are more than 29,000 Mainers living with Alzheimer's and over 46,000 caregivers providing over 68,000,000 hours of unpaid care.
-You can do something to help by becoming an Alzheimer’s Association volunteer at the Maine Chapter.
+Currently, more than 29,000 people in Maine are living with Alzheimer’s disease, and over 46,000 caregivers provide 68,000,000 hours in unpaid care.
+You can do something to help by becoming an Alzheimer’s Association volunteer.
 Our ability to reach and support those affected depends on people like you who are dedicated to the fight against this disease.
 As a volunteer, you can use your unique talents to make a meaningful impact in your community while connecting with others who share your passion.
-Find the role that’s the best fit for you!
-To learn more or apply click on a volunteer opportunity title below.
+Find the role that’s the best fit for you.

 Community Educators are volunteer public speakers who help Alzheimer's Association raise awareness, provide education and expand the reach of educational offerings in the community.
 These volunteers deliver presentations using prepared training materials on topics related to Alzheimer’s disease and other dementias.